Need a Permit in Los Angeles? Start with these Important Areas | Building Permits & Code Compliance Blog | Burnham Nationwide

 Posted by Justin Manalo

-breaking_ground.jpgIf you’re getting ready to break ground on a new building or demolishing an old one to start over, the obvious answer is “yes.”
+breaking_ground.jpgIf you’re getting ready to break ground on a new building or demolishing an old one to start fresh, the simple answer is: yes, you'll need a permit.
 But what if you’re remodeling an existing structure?
-The answer could be “no” or “it depends.”
+The answer may be "no" or “it depends.”

-Before you schedule the construction crew or take a sledgehammer to your home’s back wall, a little research will go a long way toward preventing frustrating – and expensive – delays due to a missing or incorrect Los Angeles construction permit.
+Before you schedule the construction crew or take a sledgehammer to your back wall, a little research can save you time from frustrating and expensive delays caused by a missing or incorrect Los Angeles construction permit.
+Working with a trusted permit expediting partner like Burnham Nationwide can help you avoid these costly mistakes.

 Conduct a Property Search

-Researching the history of a property used to involve a lengthy and inconvenient trip to the Los Angeles Building and Safety Records counter.
+Researching a property's permit history used to involve a lengthy and time-consuming trip to the Los Angeles Building and Safety Records counter.
 Now the same search can be performed online with a few clicks of a mouse.

 There are over 13 million property records for Los Angeles County, dating back to 1905.
-In them, you’ll find information such as:
+These records include valuable information like:

 • Building modification appeals and approvals